Matatika/example-snowflake-cost-monitoring/README.md

 ### Steps

-You can run this as a stand alone Meltano project, you will need to provide all your config through `meltano config` or a `.env`.
+You can run this as a stand alone Meltano project, you will need to provide all your Snowflake credentials through `meltano config` or a `.env` for the `dbt` plugin.
 You will then need to run `meltano run dbt:deps dbt:run`.
-Then you can check your processed Snowflake cost data in new tables in your Snowflake database.
+Finally you can check your processed Snowflake cost data in new tables in your Snowflake database.

 Or you can follow the steps below, use a UI to configure your project and see datasets in the Matatika Lab UI.